Archive copies#

 different parts of the Merkle DAG as stored using different backend

 technologies.
-The leaves of the graph, i.e., content objects (or “blobs”),
+The leaves of the graph, i.e., content objects (or “blobs”), are

-module.
-The rest of the graph
+journal topic for further processing.
+The rest of the